Graham Island (Mediterranean Sea): 1831 appearance

+Diplomatic disputes over the island's status ensued.
+Some observers at the time wondered if a chain of mountains would spring up, linking Sicily to Tunisia and thus upsetting the geopolitics of the region.
 During the island's brief lifespan tourists began to travel to the island to see its two small lakes.
-Sailors watched it when passing by, and nobles of the House of Bourbon reportedly planned to set up a holiday resort on its beaches.

 None of these ideas came to fruition, however, as the island soon sank back beneath the waters.
+The island was composed of loose tephra, easily eroded by wave action, and when the eruptive episode ended it rapidly subsided, disappearing beneath the waves in January 1832, before the issue of its sovereignty could be resolved.
 By 17 December 1831, officials reported no trace of it.
 As dynamically as the seamount appeared, it disappeared, defusing the conflict with it.